by Leatrice Evanne Asher

 “A friend is someone who knows the song in your heart and can sing it back to you when you have forgotten the words.” -Anonymous

 All relationships have the potential of being a valuable source of information, not just our friendships.
-This includes people we have the most difficulty with in our lives – rocky relationships with our parents (or children), a difficult marriage or partnering, trying coworkers, even outright “enemies – those who may wish us harm.
+This includes people we have the most difficulty with in our lives – rocky relationships with our parents (or children), a difficult marriage or partnering, trying coworkers, even outright “enemies” – those who may wish us harm.

-“Enemy” is a word we use to refer to those people whom we feel disturb and disrupt our lives, or whose perspectives differ so greatly from ours that they may be perceived as a threat.
+“Enemy” is a word we use to refer to those people whom we feel disturb and disrupt our lives or whose perspectives differ so significantly from ours that they may be perceived as a threat.
 But people who “ruffle our feathers” can be our greatest teachers.
 Anyone who makes us feel uncomfortable, even to the extent that we may want them out of our lives, must have something to show us about ourselves – otherwise, we wouldn’t be reacting to them!

 If you are unhappy about your associations and relationships, the first step is to remind yourself that you attract the exact conditions and people you need for your growth, your particular journey.
 These people are part of your learning environment (as you are part of theirs).
 They have the potential of teaching you about yourself, your projections, your prejudices, your fears – all the thought patterns that make up your relationship to the world “out there.”

-For now, we may have to take this possibility on faith until it becomes progressively more obvious and certain.
+For now, we may have to take this possibility on faith until it becomes progressively more apparent and unquestionable.
 Simply admitting to this possibility is the first step toward expanding our self-perception, and even this small step can be immediately empowering.
 The light of wisdom will fill our dark spaces.
-We might then look backward to see if a recurring theme emerges, such as continually gravitating toward possessive and controlling partners – and we might then notice what we are doing to bring these individuals into our lives.
+We might then look back to see if a recurring theme emerges, such as continually gravitating toward possessive and controlling partners – and we might then notice what we are doing to bring these individuals into our lives.
 Often a particular dynamic with a father or mother is the basis for these recurring themes.

 We can’t control other people.
-If each of us took care of our own lessons, our own mind, our own responses, and left it to others to create their own destiny, the world would become far saner overnight.
+If each of us were attentive to our lessons, our thinking, and responses and left it to others to create their destiny, the world would become far saner overnight.
 It takes real courage to recognize that every such incident in our lives is there to teach us – and having recognized this, to then let go of one’s habituated responses.
-This recognition and letting go takes place in the midst of a situation in which every cell of our body – even our sense of “justice” itself – seems to demand we enter the fray.
-If we allow ourselves to let go at those times when it seems most impossible to let go, something amazing happens.
-The pain of our situation dissipates, the threat posed by the other diminishes, and we sense that something quite amazing has happened – we have reclaimed our own power.
-If we do this often enough, our courage and strength to deal with future encounters multiplies.
+This recognition and letting go occurs during a situation in which every cell of our body – even our sense of “justice” itself – seems to demand we enter the fray.
+If we allow ourselves to let go at those times when it seems almost impossible to let go, something extraordinary happens.
+The pain of our situation dissipates, the threat posed by the other diminishes, and we have reclaimed our power.
+If we do this often enough, we develop the courage and strength to deal with future encounters more easily.